ctrlj-dev/mayoral_prueba/README.md

 ### API ⌨️

-For the API call, it has been separated in a separate file, in the services folder.
+For the API call, it has been created in a separate file, in the services folder.
 Both the JSON with the data as well as the images of the T-shirts are uploaded on a private server, to simulate as much as possible a real call.
-Since there was only one call, we simply used fecth.
+Since there was only one call, I had used fecth.

 ## Interfaces 📦